-Clinical Training in Year One (12 mo) and Year Two (6 mo):
+Clinical Training in Year One (12 months) and Year Two (6 months):

-During the first year of training, fellows rotate through four clinical blocks as follows: (1) six months continuously in ambulatory clinics, where fellows care for a panel of patients over six months in disease-specific units; (2) 1.5 months on Yale-New Haven Hospital's Adult In-patient Oncology Unit and Oncology Consult Service, where the fellows participate in the acute care of patients with solid tumors, support and teach the team of residents on the unit, and see in-patient oncology consults on other services throughout Yale-New Haven Hospital; (3) three months at the VA Connecticut Health Care System of West Haven, where fellows actively participate in the Hematology and Oncology out-patient clinics and consult on the in-patient service at the West Haven Veterans Administration Hospital; (4) 1.5 months at the Hospital of St. Raphael's, where fellows participate in the out-patient clinic devoted to caring for indigent and under-insured patients, see in-patient hematology and oncology consults, and lead the care team on the dedicated in-patient oncology unit.
+During the first year of training, fellows rotate through four clinical blocks as follows: (1) six months continuously in ambulatory clinics, where fellows care for a panel of patients over six months in disease-specific units; (2) 1.5 months on Yale-New Haven Hospital's Adult In-patient Oncology Unit and Oncology Consult Service, where the fellows participate in the acute care of patients with solid tumors, support and teach the team of residents on the unit, and see in-patient oncology consults on other services throughout Yale-New Haven Hospital; (3) three months at the VA Connecticut Health Care System of West Haven, where fellows actively participate in the Hematology and Oncology out-patient clinics and consult on the in-patient service at the West Haven Veterans Administration Hospital; (4) 1.5 months on Palliative Care and Sickle Cell Services where fellows will see in-patient consults throughout the Yale-New Haven Hospital, as well as participate in the out-patient clinics oncology unit.

-Research Training in Year Two (6 mo) and Year Three (12 mo):
+Research Training in Year Two (6 months) and Year Three (12 months):

-A committee of at least three faculty members will be assigned to each fellow to monitor their progress and provide additional mentoring and career counseling during Years Two and Three of their training.
+A committee of at least three faculty members will be assigned to each fellow to monitor their progress and provide additional mentoring and career counseling during the 2nd and third year of their training.
 The individual mentorship committee assists fellows in identifying a research mentor and project based on individual interests and career goals.
 The committee also provides guidance on grant applications and employment opportunities.

 2nd and 3rd year fellows are expected to present their research at least annually at the Research in Progress conference.
 In addition, it is expected that each fellow’s research activities will lead to at least one abstract presentation at a national meeting (e.g., ASCO, ASH, AACR) and at least one peer-reviewed publication.
 Concurrent course work offered through the University is recommended to augment the fellow’s research goals, and, specifically, fellows are expected to enroll in one or more of the core courses offered through the Investigative Medicine Program (see below Research Opportunities and Programs).
 In addition, fellows who are pursuing a career in clinical investigation are expected to submit an application to the AACR/ASCO Workshop on Methods in Clinical Cancer Research (“Vail Workshop”) or the ASH Clinical Training Research Institute.